-In case of an anticipated dissolution, the election of a new National Assembly shall take place within at least twenty days and at most forty days after the dissolution.
+The election of a new National Assembly shall take place within at least twenty days and at most forty days after such dissolution and its term shall end at the normal date for concluding the legislature whose term began with that of the President.

 Convocation of the voters shall be by decree in the Council of Ministers.
-Art.
-18. The President of the Republic may, when circumstances so require, proclaim by decree martial law or siege law, which shall entail special powers under conditions stipulated by law.

-Art.
+- Art.
+18. The President of the Republic may, when circumstances so require, proclaim by decree a state of siege or emergency, which shall entail special powers under conditions stipulated by law. - Art.
 19. When the institutions of the Republic, the independence or higher interests of the Nation, the integrity of its territory, or the execution of its international engagements are threatened by a clear and present danger, and the regular functioning of the Governmental authorities is interrupted, the President of the Republic shall take the measures required by the circumstances, after consultation with the President of the National Assembly.